anidean/agginym-cli/README.md

 It has only been hand tested on Ubuntu 18.04 with bash.
 Bug reports, pull requests and suggestions are welcome.

 ### Be warned, the code has not been audited and is experimental software.
 Do not use it if your safety depends upon it's security.
+If you care about about that then you should probably be using (Minisign)[https://github.com/jedisct1/minisign], or (age)[https://github.com/FiloSottile/age] or if necessary (PGP)[https://www.openpgp.org/]

 You may be able to draw some interesting comparisons between the usage of libsodium vs gpg utilities with the following two files: